Skip to content

 Starting, Stopping, and Updating

-Service management is handled via Docker Compose commands executed from the /root/linuxpatch directory.
+Service management is handled through Docker Compose commands executed within the /root/linuxpatch directory.

 • Start Services: